 PLUS, you get

 In most geographic areas there is a percentage of the sale price that is charged for full MLS services.
 Usually, in our trading area, it is about three or four or five to six percent of the final sale price.
 In some areas it can be as high as seven percent.
-However, just like anything else in real estate, the commission amount is negotiable and it can be lower than 5%.
+However, just like anything else in real estate, the commission amount is always negotiable and it can be lower than 5%.

 When completing the listing agreement, we can discuss and come to an agreement on the amount of the total real estate commission depending upon the services that you require.
 It is also important to note that different commission rates, fees and listing and marketing services may be offered by other RE/MAX Franchisees and Sales Associates in Canada.

-With the advent of the web, some agents are offering "cut-rate" commissions.
-Sometimes, lower commission rates equate to a lower level of service by your listing agent, but this is not always the case.
+With the advent of the web, some agents are offering “cut-rate” commissions.
+Sometimes, lower commission rates equate to a different level of service by your listing agent, but this is not always the case.
 There are some companies in the Mississauga trading area that do offer full service real estate at discounted commission rates.